 This nightmare is exactly what happened to psychologist John Duffy’s clients, a family in a well-heeled Chicago suburb.
 “Every day when the parents went to work, their two teenagers invited all their friends over and had drinking parties,” Duffy says.
 “Some days there were as many as 100 kids at the house.”
 The couple didn’t learn about the parties until halfway through the summer, when another parent alerted them.

 For kids, there’s nothing more delicious than summer vacation: two-plus months free from school.
-But for parents of older kids, the summer months can be fraught with very real hazards: from drugs and alcohol to ill-advised risk-taking to auto accidents.
-(Most deadly car crashes involving teens age 13 to 19 occur between Memorial Day and Labor Day, according to the American Automobile Association).
+But for parents of older kids, the summer months can be fraught with very real hazards: from drugs and alcohol to ill-advised risk-taking to car accidents.
+(Almost half of all fatal car crashes involving teenagers occur during the “100 Deadliest Days” between Memorial Day and Labor Day, reports the American Automobile Association.)

-Other summer perils are less dangerous, but alarming just the same: the National Summer Learning Association (NSLA) reports that kids lose significant ground academically when they’re not engaged in summertime educational activities.
-NSLA also found that kids gain weight two to three times faster during the summer months, likely because of inactivity and poor food choices.
+Other summer perils are less dangerous, but alarming just the same: the National Summer Learning Association (NSLA) reports that kids gain weight two to three times faster during the summer months because of inactivity and lack of access to healthy food choices.

 For younger kids there’s camp.
 But for millions of tweens and teens?
 They exist in a summertime no-man’s-land: too old for lanyards and too young to get a job.
 Even for older teens, the job market is bleak.
 “In many cases, camp counseling jobs and other jobs traditionally held by teens are being filled by college students and recent college graduates,” says Gabriel Hanzel-Sello, a counselor at Enterprise for High School Students, a San Francisco nonprofit that helps teens learn job skills and find employment.